Clinton-Davis/peninsulaballet/README.md

 ### User Stories

-To get the user stories, I contacted the client and asked for her target demographic, Parents with a child or children between the ages of 3 and 18 years.
+To get the user stories, I contacted the client and asked for her target demographic; Parents with a child or children between the ages of 3 and 18 years.
-I contacted several parents that fitted the demographic, and I asked the question: What are the top 3 things what you would be looking for in a ballet school?
+I contacted several parents that fitted the demographic, and I asked the question:
+What are the top 3 things what you would be looking for in a ballet school?
 Here are the most common answers we got back:

 1. I would be looking for details on the Ballet school, its history, are the teachers qualified?
-2. I want to get details of where to buy the attire and what I would be needing.
+2. I want to get details of where to buy the uniforms and what I would need.
-3. I should be able to find the schedule of the classes and the studios quickly.
+3. To be able to find the schedule of the classes and the studios quickly.

 ### Strategy
-My Strategy was simple to keep within the clients wants and needs, by having a page layout with an elegant image that inspires and invokes the inner ballerina in the children and the parents alike when they see the website.
-By having a clean, easy to read and navigate.
-That invokes confidence in the school and a good feeling that their children would be looked after.
+My Strategy was simple; to keep within the clients wants and needs.
+This entailed having a page layout that was simple yet elegant and containing images that would inspire the young dancers inner ballerina.
+In having a clean, easy to read and navigate website it would instill parental confidence in the school and allow them a sense of sercurity.
+They would feel their child would be well looked after.

 ### Scope
 To show all the information in a clean and precise way, I decided to split up the website into five pages.
 Each page is dedicated to a different aspect of the school.
-The market research and user storeys showed me the top 5 things that had to display.
+The market research and user stories showed me the top 5 things that had to be displayed.

 ### Structure.
 <details>
 <summary>Landing page (index.html)</summary><br>
-Is the first thing they would see.
+This is the first thing they would see.
 In this page, I wanted to give a general overall feed for the site, Elegant and simple with a direct link to the enrollment form and to enter the cite.
 </details>
 <br>
 <details>